Estate Planning

 Do You and Your Spouse Need Separate Estate Plans?

 No two estate plans are exactly alike, and the same holds true for wills drawn up for spouses.
 It is advisable that each spouse create their own estate plan.
 This is especially true if you create a revocable trust as part of your estate plan.
-Some of the benefits of two estate plans that involve trusts include:
+Some of the benefits of two plans that involve trusts include:

 Protection of assets: